wingemo/wingemo/README.md

 🌱 I’m currently learning JavaScript-Full Stack

-🔭 I’m currently working on a react project
+🔭 I’m currently working on a React project

 📫 How to reach me: